Quick Links

 4. Low Self-Esteem: Abusers often demean and belittle their victims, eroding their self-confidence and making them believe they deserve the abuse.

 5. Children: Concerns about the well-being of children can lead victims to stay, believing that stability, even in an abusive environment, is better for the children.
+Some fear their abuser will somehow gain custody of their children if they leave, and this has been known to happen.
+So, this is another legitimate concern we must address.

 6. Love and Emotional Attachment: Despite the abuse, victims may still have love and emotional attachment to their abusers, hoping for change and believing in the good times they once shared.